M1917 light tank: Depiction in films

 M1917s were used by U.S. film-makers on numerous occasions as a substitute for Renault FTs, to depict either American tank actions during World War I or Renaults in use by European armies during and after the War.

+A M1917, stolen from the Army, is used to rob banks in the rural American west, in an episode of the 1971 television series Bearcats!.